-Next, we add one cup of chicken stock, the soft chile – “never touch the inside of it!” – and put it whole into the blender, blend it all together, then strain it just as we did with the salsa.
+Next, we add one cup of chicken stock and the soft chilli – “never touch the inside of it!”
+Marilau warns – and put it whole into the blender, blend it all together, then strain it just as we did with the salsa.
 We add salt and pepper and we simmer it all.
 When the soup has lots of colour, it will be ready.

 Next, we prep the garnish.
-We add vegetable oil to a pan, some small pieces of corn tortillas.
+We add vegetable oil to a pan and some small pieces of corn tortillas.

 “We only use corn tortillas in Mexico,” Marilau insists.
 “You’ll only find flour tortillas in the USA and along the Mexico-USA border.”

-Traditionally, tortilla strips are used, but Marilau prefers squares because they stay on the spoon.
-“The taste is what’s important,” she says.
+Traditionally, tortilla strips are used, but Marilau prefers tortilla squares because they stay on the spoon.
+“The taste is what’s important,” she explains.

-For the dessert, Marilau has already made a batch of mole sauce to her own secret recipe, for which she uses 30 different ingredients.
+For the dessert called sarapitos, Marilau has already made a batch of mole sauce to her own secret recipe, for which she uses 30 different ingredients.